-You’ll have to take the goods to your preferred carrier if you handle fulfillment in-house.
-The top carriers such as FedEx and the USPS have two-day shipping plans you can subscribe to.
+If you handle fulfillment in-house, you’ll have to take the goods to your preferred carrier.
+The top carriers, such as FedEx and USPS, have two-day shipping plans you can subscribe to.
 If your business is big enough, you could even get them to pick the packages up from your warehouse with shipping discounts.

 Outsourced: Partnering With a 3PL

-Online sellers that choose this option store their inventory at the third-party logistics company’s fulfillment center and the company ensures it’s shipped out on time.
-This arrangement allows sellers to leverage distributed warehouses and significantly reduce shipping costs.
-What’s more?
-You get to retain customer information since all orders will have to pass through you.
+Online sellers that choose this option store their inventory at the third-party logistics company’s fulfillment center, and the company ensures it’s shipped on time.
+This arrangement allows sellers to leverage distributed warehouses and reduce shipping costs.
+You get to retain customer information since all orders will pass through.

 Best Shipping Options for Small Businesses